galaxyproject/galaxy-hub/src/news/BaltimoreMeetup201501/index.md

 Please [RSVP](http://bit.ly/1Bz3Nrk) as space is limited.

 We are hoping this will be the first of many meetups, both in the Baltimore area, and elsewhere.
-If you are interested in hosting a meetup in your area, please contact [mailto:outreach@galaxyproject.org](Galaxy Outreach) and we will help you get the word out.
+If you are interested in hosting a meetup in your area, please contact [Galaxy Outreach](mailto:outreach@galaxyproject.org) and we will help you get the word out.

 Thanks,